claudioc/jingo/README.md

 --------

 - No database: uses a git repository as the document archive
-- No user management: authentication provided (only) via with Google logins
+- No user management: authentication provided via with Google logins or simple login
 - Markdown for everything, [github flavored](http://github.github.com/github-flavored-markdown/)
 - Uses [Markitup](http://markitup.jaysalvat.com/home/) as the markup editor, with a nice (ajax) preview
 - Inspired by the well known github [Gollum](https://github.com/github/gollum) wiki